rtaylor02/javarchitect/_posts/2026-04-24-distributed-systems-saga-patterns.md

 > *An architecture quantum establishes the scope for a set of architectural characteristics.*

 Characteristics of a quantum:
-- Independent deployment
+- **Independent** deployment
 - High functional cohesion
 - Low external-implementation static coupling
-- Synchronous communication with other quanta
+- **Synchronous** communication with other quanta

 **Synchronous calls** create *"dynamic quantum entanglement"* — they couple the operational characteristics of separate services.
-A slow or unavailable downstream service degrades the entire call chain.
+A slow or unavailable downstream service degrades the entire call chain, i.e. the weakest characteristic of a service becomes the characteristic of the system.

 **Asynchronous calls**, on the other hand, retains the architecture quantum of individual services in a system.